- Information for:

 - Faculty & Staff

-Rafay Ishfaq's research is focused on exploring the interplay between operational and service issues in retail supply chains.
-His research studies adapt analytical models within an empirical framework to explore the impact of strategic planning and managerial decisions on firm performance.
-Ishfaq has addressed these issues in multiple industry settings, including: omnichannel retail, e-commerce, healthcare, energy, automotive, and information technology.
+In his industry-focused research and consulting work, Dr. Ishfaq explores operational and service issues in supply chain management, especially the impact of strategic planning and managerial decision-making on supply chain performance.
+His research has addressed these issues across various industries, including: omnichannel retail, e-commerce, healthcare, energy, automotive, and information systems.

-Ishfaq's research has received the Association of European Operational Research Societies' "Best EJOR Research Paper Award," and "Emerald Literati Award for Research Excellence" from the International Journal of Logistics Management.
-His research has appeared in Science Direct's "Top-25 Hottest Articles" list in multiple years and received coverage on TV News: NPR, Bloomberg News, NBC-38, WTVM9-ABC, WSFA-12 and in print/digital media: DC Velocity, RetailWire, Supply Chain Quarterly, AL.com, Supply Chain Dive, Retail Touchpoints, Sourcing Journal, Alabama NewsCenter, Beyond Auburn, and Harbert Magazine.
+Dr. Ishfaq's research has received the Association of European Operational Research Societies' "Best EJOR Research Paper Award," and "Emerald Literati Award for Outstanding Research Paper" from the International Journal of Logistics Management.
+His scholarly services are recognized by the Journal of Business Logistics with the "Outstanding Journal Reviewer Award."
+His research has appeared in Science Direct's "Top-25 Hottest Articles" list over multiple years and received coverage in TV News and podcasts on NPR, Bloomberg News, NBC-38, WTVM9-ABC, WSFA-12, Scripps TV News, as well as in print/digital media: VOX, RetailWire, Supply Chain Dive, Retail Touchpoints, Sourcing Journal, AL.com, OANow, DC Velocity, Supply Chain Quarterly, Beyond Auburn, Alabama NewsCenter, and Harbert Magazine.

-Auburn University has recognized his scholarly contributions by awarding W. Allen Reed Endowed Research Professorship in Supply Chain Management.
-Ishfaq has also received "Outstanding Researcher Award," "Recognition in Research Award," and "Outstanding Teaching Award" from the Harbert College of Business at Auburn University.
-Ishfaq has served on the Harbert College’s strategic planning committee, graduate programs committee, and research committee, as well as on Auburn University's curriculum committee, research grants committee, and SACS-COC quality enhancement planning committee.
+Auburn University has recognized Dr. Ishfaq's scholarly contributions to the supply chain management discipline by awarding the W. Allen and Martha Reed Endowed Research Professorship.
+He has also received "Outstanding Researcher Award," "Recognition in Research Gold Star Award," and "Outstanding Teaching Award" from the Harbert College of Business at Auburn University.
+Dr. Ishfaq has served on the Harbert College’s strategic planning committee, graduate programs committee, and research committee, as well as on Auburn University's core curriculum and education committee, research grants committee, and SACS-COC quality enhancement planning committee.